Bows and arrows

 characteristics.
 The inward surface of the bow limbs had to bear the

 compression.
-Which is why it was made of wood and bone.
+For this reason, it was made of wood and bone.

-Often composite bows were curved – having a stiff end on the limb end allowed to shorten the bow’s size while increasing the energy it was transmitting to the arrow.
+Often composite bows were curved – having a stiff element on the limb end allowed to shorten the bow’s size while increasing the energy it was transmitting to the arrow.

 When the bow was not used, the string was often removed and kept separately.

-In order to kill or wound, the arrow had to be quite heavy.
-For that very purpose the arrowheads made of bone were gradually replaced by the metallic ones.
+In order to kill or wound, an arrow had to be quite heavy.
+For that purpose, the arrowheads made of bone were gradually replaced by the metallic ones.

 The arrowheads were removable.
 They were fixed on flexible wooden shafts with fletching at the opposite end.
 The fletching was generally made of 3 goose feathers and had a double purpose: to balance the heavy head and to reduce the spinning of the arrow during the flight.